Trustpilot

 TAKE THE TEST

-What happens during perimenopause / menopause?
+What happens during perimenopause and menopause?

 However, some menopausal women whose flora remains dominated by protective lactobacilli experience far fewer symptoms than those whose microbiota has been altered.

-Manage your stress
+Managing your stress

 Watch what you eat and drink

-Exercise regularly
+Exercising regularly

-Which foods should you eat to avoid a bloated stomach?
+What foods should you eat to avoid a bloated stomach?

 • Eat foods that contain both soluble and insoluble fibre.